 April is Financial Literacy Month, so it’s a perfect time to introduce a classroom economy system.
 This program makes a great reward system and teaches students how to manage money.
 I’ve also found classroom economy systems to be very motivating for students.
-Several years ago I created the Classroom Economy Pack shown above to share these strategies with other educators.
+Several years ago I created the Classroom Economy Pack (shown to the right) to share these strategies with other educators.
 This resource includes several ideas for implementing a classroom economy system, money patterns, and a bank transaction record to use when setting up a classroom economy system.
 It’s free for my email subscribers, so if these resources interest you, use the Freebie link at the top of the page to sign up.
 Then click the link to the freebies page in the welcome message, and look for this resource under the Classroom Management heading.

 How I Implemented Class Auctions